lauragift21/giftegwuenu.dev/content/posts/new-job-who-this.md

 description: I quit my job as a full-time developer and transitioned into developer advocacy.
 ---
-I share my thoughts on going full-time in developer relations.
+I share my thoughts on going full-time as a developer advocate 🥑.

+## Watch full video 👇

 https://www.youtube.com/embed/swJvGygptrI